CSUTeamPacman/Pacman/Design.md

 Program Description:
 The player controls Pac-Man through a maze, eating pac-dots.
 When all pac-dots are eaten, Pac-Man is taken to the next stage.
-Four enemies (Blinky, Pinky, Inky and Clyde) roam the maze, trying to catch Pac-Man.
+Four enemies (Blinky, Pinky, Inky and Clyde) roam the maze, trying to catch Pac-Man.</br>
 <b>Technologies:</b><br/>
 <ul>
 <li>Java</li>